canjs/can-query-logic/doc/can-query-logic.md

 {
     // Selects only the todos that match.
     filter: {
-        complete: false
+        complete: {$in: [false, null]}
     },
     // Sort the results of the selection
-    sort: "name desc",
+    sort: "-name",
     // Selects a range of the sorted result
     page: {start: 0, end: 19}
 }
 ```

+This structures follows the [Fetching Data JSONAPI specification](http://jsonapi.org/format/#fetching).

 There's:

-- a `filter` property for filtering records,
+- a [filter](http://jsonapi.org/format/#fetching-filtering) property for filtering records,
-- a `sort` property for specifying the order to sort records, and
+- a [sort](http://jsonapi.org/format/#fetching-sorting) property for specifying the order to sort records, and
-- a `page` property that selects a range of the sorted result.
+- a [page](http://jsonapi.org/format/#fetching-pagination) property that selects a range of the sorted result. _The range indexes are inclusive_.

+> __NOTE__: [can-connect] does not follow the rest of the JSONAPI specification.
+Specifically
+> [can-connect] expects your server to send back JSON data in a different format.

 If you control the service layer, we __encourage__ you to make it match the default
 [can-query-logic/query].
 The default query structure also supports the following [can-query-logic/comparison-operators]: `$eq`, `$gt`, `$gte`, `$in`, `$lt`, `$lte`, `$ne`, `$nin`.